Gadget Guides

 The most-followed tech accessory influencers are not living on a Nigerian campus without reliable power.
 Prioritise what solves your actual daily problems before anything else.

-- Second-hand accessories from graduating students on CampusPlug offer 40–60% savings with a live test before payment
+• Second-hand accessories from graduating students on CampusPlug can be good value when you test before payment

 Power bank: the single most important purchase

-- Two USB-A + one USB-C port covers all current device types without an adapter
+• Two USB-A + one USB-C port covers most current device types without an adapter

 Wireless earbuds that survive campus life

-- Buy used earbuds on CampusPlug — test before paying, 40–60% of retail from graduating students
+• Buy used earbuds on CampusPlug - test before paying and price them against current retail

 Cables, adapters, and desk essentials

-- Buy two good cables rather than five cheap ones — cheap cables fail at the connector tip within weeks
+• Buy two good cables rather than five cheap ones - cheap cables often fail at the connector tip

-- Surge protector is the cheapest insurance for your laptop, phone, and earbuds charging circuits
+• Surge protector is cheap insurance for your laptop, phone, and earbuds charging circuits

 Where to buy these accessories affordably and where to sell them later

-CampusPlug is the best source for used accessories from graduating students.
-Power banks, earbuds in good condition, desk lamps, cables, and extension cords are regularly listed at 40 to 60 percent of retail price.
-The advantage over Jiji is that you meet the seller in person, test the item before paying, and both parties are campus-verified.
-For items like earbuds and power banks, a five-minute test before paying eliminates most risks.
+CampusPlug can be a good source for used accessories from graduating students.
+Power banks, earbuds in good condition, desk lamps, cables, and extension cords are common second-hand items.
+The advantage is that you can meet the seller in person and test the item before paying.

-- CampusPlug used accessories: 40–60% of retail with an in-person test before payment
+• CampusPlug used accessories: useful when the seller allows an in-person test before payment

 Helpful external resources